Bucket Brigades

 } while (0)

-Insert a list of buckets before a specified bucket
+Insert a single bucket before a specified bucket

 Determine if a bucket is an EOS bucket